-Swiss Water's operations have been impacted by the global COVID-19 pandemic and may continue to be impacted, in the event of a prolonged local or global outbreak of disease, including COVID-19 variants of concern.
-Swiss Water may experience disruptions to its business operations if a significant number of its employees, or those of its customers or suppliers, are asked to self-isolate and are unable to work.
-There may be significant disruptions and delays in our ongoing business or in the construction of the second production line at the new facility in Delta, BC.
+Swiss Water's operations have been impacted by the global COVID-19 pandemic and may continue to be impacted, in the event of a prolonged local or global outbreak of disease, including COVID-19 variants.
+Swiss Water may experience disruptions to its business operations if a significant number of its employees, or those of its customers or suppliers, are ill, must self-isolate and are unable to work.
+There may be significant disruptions in the supply chain and other delays in our ongoing business or in the construction of the second production line at the new facility in Delta, BC.
 Significant disruptions in our ongoing business may impact our ability to generate cash flows from operations which in turn may impact our ability to pay our suppliers, employees and creditors.

-COVID-19 pandemic or any such variants may continue to impact demand for our products and services and the capability of our supply chains.
+COVID-19 or any variants may continue to impact demand for our products and services and the capability of our supply chains.
 It may also impact expected credit losses on our amounts due from customers and whether the entity continues to meet the criteria for hedge accounting.
 For example, if a hedged forecast transaction is no longer highly probable to occur, hedge accounting would be discontinued.